Skip to main content

 Who is this guy?

 Restoring Tally is just an ordinary guy who had to confront his prostate and circumcision problems.
 This site chronicles his journey in dealing with these issues.
+He has had prostate surgery and he is restoring his foreskin.

 Read more about Tally